 - Let's talk perspective!
 First Person only?

 Yes, First Person Perspective.
 Not a decision made easily, but at CDPR, story matters most.
 For CP2077, first person works best for the story they are going to tell us.
-V will be your character and hopefully, you will become V. (2) If you're just dying to be able to see more of yourself as V, CDPR has been confirmed that the game will have some form of photo-mode, and that vehicle travel and some cut-scenes are in third person perspective.
+V will be your character and hopefully, you will become V. (2) If you're just dying to be able to see more of yourself as V, CDPR has been confirmed that there will be an inventory view, mirrors and that the game will have some form of photo-mode.
 (10)

 - Is there going to be VR support?